Monic polynomial: Properties

-A product of polynomials is monic if and only if all factors are monic.
+The product of monic polynomials is monic.
+The product of polynomials is monic if and only if the product of the leading coefficients of the factors equals 1.

-The "if" condition implies that, the monic polynomials in a univariate polynomial ring over a commutative ring form a monoid under polynomial multiplication.
+This implies that the monic polynomials in a univariate polynomial ring over a commutative ring form a monoid under polynomial multiplication.

-Two monic polynomials are associated if and only they are equal, since the multiplication of a polynomial by a nonzero constant produces a polynomial with this constant as its leading coefficient.
+Two monic polynomials are associated if and only if they are equal, since the multiplication of a polynomial by a nonzero constant produces a polynomial with this constant as its leading coefficient.

 Divisibility induces a partial order on monic polynomials.
 This results almost immediately from the preceding properties.

 Polynomial equations

 Let $P(x)=0$ be a polynomial equation, where P is a univariate polynomial of degree n.
-If one divides all coefficients of P by its leading coefficient $c_n,$ one obtains a new polynomial equation that has the same solutions and consists to equate to zero a monic polynomial.
+If one divides all coefficients of P by its leading coefficient $c_n,$ one obtains a new polynomial equation that has the same solutions.